StatisKit/FFP17/README.rst

 * Jean Peyhardi.

 These studies are formatted as pre-executed **Jupyter** `notebooks <https://jupyter.readthedocs.io/en/latest/index.html>`_.
-Refers to the `index.ipynb <index.ipynb>`_ notebook which presents and references each study.
+Refers to the `index.ipynb <share/jupyter/index.ipynb>`_ notebook which presents and references each study.

 Test it !
 =========